magenta-aps/OS2mo-ldap-import-export/README.md

 updating a MO object, and to take the class "user" when creating or updating an LDAP object.
 If the LDAP schema uses a different name for the employee object type, specify that class here.

-Other valid classes include "Email" and "Postadresse"; see <ref> for the full list.
+Other valid classes include "Email" and "Postadresse";
+any MO class with a corresponding implementation in `main.py` should be acceptable.

 Each class _must_ specify:
 * An "objectClass" attribute